 To find time, you first need to know where it goes.
-Walz recommends an audit: create a three-day schedule, look back and fill it to the best of your memory with what you did and when.
+Walz recommends an audit: Create a record of your last three days, filling it in to the best of your memory with what you did and when.

-It will also show the lows, and likely point out those black holes of inactivity you should attempt to avoid – the couch, the game console, whatever pulls you in and doesn't easily let go.
+It will also show the lows, and point out when you gravitate toward those black holes of inactivity you should attempt to avoid – the couch, the game console, whatever pulls you in and doesn't easily let go.

 2. Identify your goals